-Extra Magic Hour is a perk that guests staying at the Disneyland Resort Hotels receive for staying on property.
+Extra Magic Hour is a perk that guests staying at the Disneyland Resort Hotels receive for staying on the property.
+Disney Hotels on the property are the Disneyland Hotel, Paradise Pier, and the Grand Californian Resort and Spa.
 It is good at both Parks but not on the same days.
 It is good at Disney California Adventure on Sundays, Mondays, Wednesdays, and Fridays and at Disneyland Tuesdays, Thursdays, and Saturdays unless otherwise noted.
 Read about Extra Magic Hour and Early Magic Mornings.

 Know the Best ( and Least Crowded) Times to Visit Disneyland

 As with any Disney Vacation, it’s best to figure out when crowds are lowest, costs are cheapest and you have a better chance of getting on all your favorite rides, and eating at all your favorite restaurants.
 So if you’re looking for a quick breakdown ( like we were) that would give us the best chance of fitting a Disneyland Vacation in a few days, here are the least crowded times to visit Disneyland.